Walk Through Time

 To the west of the 2004 step is a Time Capsule, sponsored by Larry McElwain and Phillip Padden of Warren-McElwain Mortuary of Lawrence.
 In this large vault are mementos Lawrence citizens placed there in 2004.
 The vault, sealed until 2054, will be opened in Lawrence’s bicentennial celebration.

-The City of Lawrence and the Parks and Recreation Department, would like to thank the Sesquicentennial Commission for their unbridled passion to see this project through to its completion and to the many donors who provided the funding to see this space commemorated in honor of community, providing as Patrick Henry said, the lamp of experience for future generations to know the past, so they can understand the future.
+The City of Lawrence Parks, Recreation and Culture Department, would like to thank the Sesquicentennial Commission for their unbridled passion to see this project through to its completion and to the many donors who provided the funding to see this space commemorated in honor of community, providing as Patrick Henry said, the lamp of experience for future generations to know the past, so they can understand the future.

 Roger Steinbrock